General Questions About Find A Grave

 Famous memorials can not be sponsored.
 [Top]

-What are the guidelines for a famous Bio?
+What are the standards for a famous Bio?

 Many of Find A Grave's "famous person" biographies are pretty sparse.
 We simply have not had time to research, write and edit bios for the 100,000+ names listed.
 If you are interested in someone and would like to contribute a biography, we would love to have it.
 Any text you send to Find A Grave is subject to editorial alterations and will become the property of Find A Grave, Inc.